jbcodeforce/kp-data-replication/docs/monitoring.md

 You need to deploy Prometheus and all the other elements inside the same namespace or OpenShift project as the Kafka Cluster or the Mirror Maker 2 Cluster.

 To be able to monitor your own on-premise Kafka cluster, you need to enable Prometheus metrics.
 An example of Kafka cluster Strimzi based deployment with Prometheus setting can be found [in our kafka cluster definition](https://github.com/jbcodeforce/kp-data-replication/blob/master/openshift-strimzi/kafka-cluster.yaml).
-The declarations are under the `metrics` stanza and define the rules for exposing Kafka core features.
+The declarations are under the `metrics` stanza and define the rules for exposing the Kafka core features.

 ### Install Prometheus Operator

 We recommend reading [Prometheus operator](https://github.com/coreos/prometheus-operator) product documentation.

 At a glance the Prometheus operator deploy and manage a prometheus server and watches new pods to monitor when they are scheduled within k8s.

 ![prometheus-operator architecture](https://raw.githubusercontent.com/coreos/prometheus-operator/master/Documentation/user-guides/images/architecture.png)

-##### Source: prometheus-operator architecture
+#### Source: prometheus-operator architecture

-After creating a namespace or reusing the Kafka cluster namespace, you need to deploy the Prometheus operator and related service account, cluster role, role binding...
-We have reuse the `monitoring/install/bundle.yaml` from Prometheus operator github, with a namespace sets for our project (e.g `jb-kafka-strimzi`):
+After creating a namespace or reusing the Kafka cluster namespace, you need to deploy the Prometheus operator and the related service account, cluster role, role binding...
+We have reuse the [monitoring/install/bundle.yaml](https://github.com/jbcodeforce/kp-data-replication/blob/master/monitoring/install/bundle.yaml) from Prometheus operator github, but doing updates with a namespace sets for our project (e.g `jb-kafka-strimzi`) and renaming the cluster role and binding from 'prometheus-operator' to 'prometheus-operator-strimzi` to avoid role conflict with existing prometheus deployment on OpenShift, as those roles are at the cluster level.
+Once done we deploy all those components:

 ```shell
 oc apply -f bundle.yaml